brian-watkins/elmer/README.md

 ### Extensions

-It's easy to build extensions on top of Elmer to provide custom matchers or test functions that help describe the behavior of an Elm application.
+It's easy to build extensions on top of Elmer to provide custom matchers or extra functions that help describe the behavior of an Elm application.
+In particular, `Elmer.Value`, `Elmer.Message`, and `Elmer.Effects` provide functions that are useful when writing custom matchers or extension modules.

-For a good example, see the [elmer-http](https://github.com/brian-watkins/elmer-http) package, which adds support for describing the behavior of apps that use HTTP.
+For a good example of an extension, see the [Elmer.Http](https://github.com/brian-watkins/elmer-http) package, which adds support for describing the behavior of apps that use HTTP.

 ### Upgrading from Elmer 5.x